 Running from Hakone-En Station on the shores of Lake Ashi to the Komagatake Chojo Station, the Hakone Komagatake Ropeway transports passengers close to the Komagatake peak of Mount Hakone.
 Much like the Hakone Ropeway, when weather conditions are favourable the ropeway affords fantastic views of Fuji along with Ashinoko lying below.

-Nearby Komagatake Chojo Station, the Hakone Motostumiya Shrine is a notable feature while walking trails span-out and lead back down to the lake or across to Owakudani Station – on the Hakone Ropeway – and ultimately, all the way back down to Sounzan Station.
+Nearby Komagatake Chojo Station, the Hakone Mototsumiya Shrine is a notable feature while walking trails span-out and lead back down to the lake or across to Owakudani Station – on the Hakone Ropeway – and ultimately, all the way back down to Sounzan Station.

 5 / OWAKUDANI / all year round

-Accessible via the Hakone Ropeway, Owakudani is a dramatic volanic zone, characterised by boiling hot springs, hot rivers and sulfurous clouds drifting through the valley.
+Accessible via the Hakone Ropeway, Owakudani is a dramatic volcanic zone, characterised by boiling hot springs, hot rivers and sulphurous clouds drifting through the valley.
 The area was formed around 3000 years ago when the Hakone volcano last erupted.
 Today, it draws many visitors who come to experience a landscape they will rarely have the chance to visit – and so close to major urban centres!
 Walking trails lead around the volcanic zone with restaurants and souvenir shops also available.
 On a clear day, visitors can enjoy another fantastic view of Fuji from Owakudani.

 6 / ASHINOKO (ASHI LAKE) inc. BOAT CRUISES / all year round